electron/electron/docs/tutorial/spellchecker.md

+---
+title: "SpellChecker"
+description: "Learn how to use the built-in spellchecker, set languages, etc."
+slug: spellchecker
+hide_title: false
+---

 # SpellChecker

 Electron has built-in support for Chromium's spellchecker since Electron 8.
 On Windows and Linux this is powered by Hunspell dictionaries, and on macOS it makes use of the native spellchecker APIs.